SwiftKickMobile/TLIndexPathTools/README.md

 TLIndexPathTools is a small set of classes that will greatly simplify your table and collection views.
 Here are some of the awesome things TLIndexPathTools does:

-* Organize data into sections with ease
+* Organize data into sections with ease (now with blocks!)
 * Calculate and perform animated batch updates (inserts, moves and deletions)
 * Simplify data source and delegate methods via rich data model APIs
 * Provide a simpler alternative to Core Data `NSFetchedResultsController`